apacha/PrintedMusicSymbolsDataset/README.md

-# Printed Music Symbol Dataset
+# Printed Music Symbols Dataset

 This repository contains a set of about 200 printed music symbols of 36 different classes with and without context.